 Here’s a comparison between the standard control pad and the HiFi module.
 Note: All current control pads and HiFi modules now offer the ability to dim their LED’s and the external LED.
 My older original control pad didn’t so you can ignore that part in the video below since the ALP has now been updated. 🙂

 You can plug in a GPS antenna to add some speed-based functionality to your ALP.
 For example, you can give yourself low speed muting for radar, have your laser jammers automatically disable at low speeds, have your parking sensors disable at higher speeds, plus the GPS antenna is required for the Tx sensors.
 Additionally, you can have your ALP log how fast you were going when you got shot so you can see how big of a save you got and the ALP can also function as a VBOX and measure your vehicle’s 0-60 times, so there’s a bunch of useful features that the GPS antenna offers.

 Radar / GPS Module: $99

 If you’d like a fully integrated radar and laser package to install in your car while keeping your windshield and interior looking clean, there’s several different remote radar detectors that you can install that also go in the grill of your car like the ALP heads.
-The ALP supports a variety of different remote radar detectors that you can plug in.
-They will all share the same controller and display so you don’t need more doodads in your car.
-I think the best all-around pick for a radar detector is the antenna from Net Radar, so we’ll start with this.
+There’s the high performance Net Radar DSP and the more affordable original Net Radar.
+Both are very capable radar detectors that plug right into your ALP and share the same controller and display so you don’t need to install additional components in your vehicle’s cabin.
+The Net Radar DSP is the newer and more popular option so let’s start with it.